disketteomelette/sonar180/README.md

 # sonar180
-Compact end-to-end ultrasonic scanning system that performs a 180° sweep, streams distance data in real time, and renders it live in the browser as a radar, heatmap, and radial 3D visualization.
+Great precission and compact end-to-end ultrasonic scanning system that performs a 180° sweep, streams distance data in real time, and renders it live in the browser as a radar, heatmap, and radial 3D visualization.
 ![Ultrasonic sonar demo](sonarvideo.gif)
 ![Ultrasonic sonar a-frame demo](sonaraframe.png)